Recognition

 What is 4-H Honor Club?

-The 4-H Honor Club is organized statewide and provides recognition, primarily within counties, of junior high 4-H members who have demonstrated consistent leadership ability and have been active members in their clubs and communities.
-Tennessee 4-H Honor Club is one of three recognition levels that an outstanding 4-H member may achieve during their 4-H career.
-4-H Honor Club membership is granted to those 4-H’ers who have shown exceptional 4-H project work and a willingness to share what they have learned with other 4-H’ers as a junior or teen leader.
+The Tennessee 4-H Honor Club is organized statewide and provides recognition, primarily within counties, for members in grades 6–12 who have demonstrated leadership, dedication, and service in their clubs and communities.
+Honor Club is the next step beyond regular 4-H activities and is the first of three recognition levels a member may achieve during their 4-H career.
+Membership is granted to those who have demonstrated strong project work, consistent leadership, and a willingness to share their knowledge with others as junior or teen leaders.

-You don’t have to have won a lot of awards to be an Honor Club member…just be an active participant in your local 4-H club.
-You don’t win membership in the Honor Club, you earn it.
-You’ll score points for Honor Club membership for everything you’ve done as a 4-H member.
-Participation is the name of the game when it comes to 4-H Honor Club!
-Here are a few things you need to do:
+YYou don’t have to have won a lot of awards to be an Honor Club member…just be an active participant in your local 4-H club.
+You don’t win membership in the Honor Club isn’t something you join automatically — you earn it!
+Members collect points for the things they do in 4-H, and participation is what counts most.

-• Write a paragraph about your most rewarding experience as a 4-H junior or teen leader.
+• Reflect: write a short paragraph about your most rewarding experience as a junior or teen leader

-Are you in at least the sixth grade?
-Have you been an active 4-H member?
-Do you enjoy leadership and citizenship activities?
-Then, maybe you can become a Tennessee 4-H Honor Club member!
+Are you in sixth grade or higher?
+Have you been active in 4-H?
+Do you enjoy leadership and service?
+If so, you may be ready to join the Tennessee 4-H Honor Club!

-Anyone can become an Honor Club member if they’re just willing to participate…and participating is fun!
-Why not start working on your application today?
-Contact your county 4-H agent for an application or click the following link:
+Anyone who participates can qualify for Honor Club.
+Why not start your application today?
+Contact your county 4-H agent for details or download the form online.

 What is 4-H All Stars?